2017 was a big year for our Branch.

 In the 1990s, it became necessary to improve the soundproofing of the kennels.
 We had to raise £100,000 towards the cost.
 An appeal was launched and thanks to many caring and generous people the target was achieved.
 In 1998 the new kennels were opened.

 Over the years, we have steadily expanded our string of charity shops, a vital source of income that supports both the Animal Centre and the Clinic.
 2007 saw us move outside Ipswich for the first time, with a new shop in Hamilton Road, Felixtowe.
-2017 marks the 10th anniversary of the Felixstowe shop – and we have celebrated by renewing the lease for another 10 years.
+2017 marked the 10th anniversary of the Felixstowe shop – and we celebrated by renewing the lease for another 10 years.
 In 2012, we moved from our tiny shop in Carr Street, Ipswich, to the beautiful glass fronted premises on the corner of Tacket Street – trebling our sales area and having – at last – ample space for sorting and storing stock.
-2013 saw the opening of our latest charity shop – a small but thriving unit on Reynolds Road, Ipswich.
-We are still looking for potential new shops, and have our sights set on a new unit in Stowmarket – watch this space for news!.
+2013 saw the opening a small but thriving charity shop on Reynolds Road, Ipswich, and in 2018 we extended our family of shops with a new unit at the Meadow Centre in Stowmarket.
+We are still looking for potential new shops.

 Over the last few years we have undertaken a lot of improvement work to the Centre and the accommodation.
 March 2013 saw the opening of a super new cattery with 14 pens, which was filled to capacity within days.
 As well as a new cattery, we have taken the opportunity to create a new kitchen just for the cats.
 This was only possible due to the very generous legacy left to the Branch by the Late Mrs Heather Evans.
 We also took down the existing sub-standard ferret accommodation and replaced it with ten, fit for purpose, UPVC pens.

-This year (2018) we have been able to start work on Project Winston – replacing the old “x4 block” kennels and dog isolation units, which were dark, cramped and at the end of their lives.
-A £101,486.54 legacy – suitably from an avid dog lover – is the foundation of the funding for the plans, augmented by a £159,380 grant from the Dr Millar Danks Charitable Trust, £50,000 from RSPCA HQ and £5,720 received as our “share” when the Ipswich Mayor chose the Branch as one of his charities in 2015.
-The Branch is currently fundraising for more money towards this project.
+Last year (2018) we were able to start work on Project Winston – replacing the old “x4 block” kennels and dog isolation units, which were at the end of their lives.
+A £101,486.54 legacy – suitably from an avid dog lover – is the foundation of the funding for the plans, augmented by a £258,380 grant from the Dr Millar Danks Charitable Trust, £50,000 from RSPCA HQ and £5,720 received as our “share” when the Ipswich Mayor chose the Branch as one of his charities in 2015.
+The Branch is currently fundraising for more money towards this project, especially as we’ve encountered unexpected additional costs, including an entire new waste treatment system at over £100,000!